Integrated Pest Management (IPM)?

 pesticide labels, Material Safety Data Sheets (MSDS) and resources such

-reductions in hazardous pesticide use and practices include the Heinz Center evaluation of our nation’s
+reductions in hazardous pesticide use and practices.
+The Heinz Center's State of the Nation's Ecosystems evaluation of our nation’s

-ecosystems in 2002, reporting that seventy-five percent of streams tested had more than five pesticide contaminants.
+ecosystems in 2002reported that seventy-five percent of streams tested had more than five pesticide contaminants.